 Submitting your styled shoot

 Read and absorb the submission guidelines for the particular publication and follow these and only these rules.
-Blogs receive many submissions and guaranteed one way not to get featured is to completely ignore the way they like to work.
+Blogs receive many submissions and are guaranteed one way not to get featured is to completely ignore the way they like to work.

 Don’t do it.

-Don’t be disheartened if a blog or magazine says no, simply have a plan B or C.
+Don’t be disheartened if a blog or magazine says no; simply have a plan B or C.

 Include credits when sharing images with the team so everyone can easily share on social media!